qanhng/Tailored/README.md

 1. Clone this repository
 2. Create a file named `db_root_password.txt` in the `secrets/` folder and enter your root password for MySQL.
 3. Create a file neamed `db_password.txt` in the `secrets/` folder and enter the password for a non-root user.
-4. In your terminal, navigate to the `docker_compose.yml` file.
+4. In your terminal or command prompt, navigate to the `docker_compose.yml` file.
 5. Build the images in Docker using this command: `docker compose build`.
-6. Start the containers in detached mode with `docker compose up -d`.
-Make sure the containers (web, db, appsmith) are running.
+6. Start the containers with `docker compose up`.
+To run in detached mode, use `docker compose up -d`.
+There should be three containers: web, db, and appsmith in Docker.

 ## Video Demo